-- DO provide at least two exits on each floor and ensure that these exits lead to a safe location. - DO keep halls and exits clear of obstruction and ensure they allow for a safe and rapid evacuation in the case of fire or other emergencies. - D0 post in the sleeping areas directions for evacuations in the case of fire or other emergencies written in a language that workers can understand. - DO make sure that Fire Extinguishers are accessible in sleeping areas and that residents do not have to travel a distance of more than 75 feet (22.86 meters) to access a fire extinguisher. - DO conduct fire drills for all residents at least 4 times a year.
+- ✓ DO provide at least two exits on each floor and ensure that these exits lead to a safe location. - ✓ DO keep halls and exits clear of obstruction and ensure they allow for a safe and rapid evacuation in the case of fire or other emergencies. - ✓ DO post in the sleeping areas directions for evacuations in the case of fire or other emergencies written in a language that workers can understand.

+- ✓ DO make sure that Fire Extinguishers are accessible in sleeping areas and that residents do not have to travel a distance of more than 75 feet (22.86 meters) to access a fire extinguisher. - ✓ DO conduct fire drills for all residents at least 4 times a year.
 If the dormitory is shared by other people, a joint fire drill should take place.
-A safe and convenient assembly point should be identified.

-- DO provide at least 1 smoke detector per floor.
-If the dormitory hallway is open / not enclosed, 1 smoke detector in each dormitory room is required. - DO have in place an automatic smoke detection system that activates notification alarms in the following areas: - · Common spaces outside of sleeping and dwelling area(s). - · Laundry room(s). - · Room(s) with cooking and mechanical equipment. - Storage room(s). - Interior corridors of sleeping and dwelling area(s). - DO inspect, test and maintain the smoke detection system according to local law or in accordance with National Fire Protection Association (NFPA) 72: National Fire Alarm and Signaling Code, Chapter 10 in the absence of local law.
-All systems should be inspected and tested at least annually unless they require different inspection or testing frequency. - DO install and maintain single or multiple-station smoke alarms on the ceiling or wall outside of each sleeping area in the immediate vicinity of bedrooms and in every room used for sleeping purposes. - DO interconnect the fire and smoke alarm systems in such a manner that the activation of one alarm will activate all of the alarms in the individual unit (applicable where more than one smoke alarm is required to be installed within a unit by law or code). - DO ensure that smoke alarms are primarily powered by building wiring served by a commercial source and are equipped with a battery backup. - DO inspect and test at least monthly single or multiplestation smoke alarms in accordance with the manufacturer's instructions. - D0 have in place an audible fire alarm (interconnected to a centralized alarm system if applicable/required) that can notify all impacted persons. - D0 inspect and test the alarm system in accordance with local law, or in absence of local law, in conformance with National Fire Protection Association (NFPA) 72 Chapter 10.
+A safe and convenient assembly point should be identified. - ✓ DO provide at least 1 smoke detector per floor.
+If the dormitory hallway is open / not enclosed, 1 smoke detector in each dormitory room is required. - ✓ DO have in place an automatic smoke detection system that activates notification alarms in the following areas: - Common spaces outside of sleeping and dwelling area(s). - Laundry room(s). - Room(s) with cooking and mechanical equipment. - Storage room(s). - Interior corridors of sleeping and dwelling area(s). - ✓ DO inspect, test and maintain the smoke detection system according to local law or in accordance with National Fire Protection Association (NFPA) 72: National Fire Alarm and Signaling Code, Chapter 10 in the absence of local law.
+All systems should be inspected and tested at least annually unless they require different inspection or testing frequency. - ✓ DO install and maintain single or multiplestation smoke alarms on the ceiling or wall outside of each sleeping area in the immediate vicinity of bedrooms and in every room used for sleeping purposes.